-After the informed consent is signed, subjects will be screened to determine if all eligibility criteria are met.
+After the informed consent is signed, subjects will be screened for eligibility.

+Each subject will be evaluated to determine that all selection criteria are met.

 The Investigator or designee shall complete a brief medical history and examine the subject to confirm eligibility for the study.

 1. Obtain height and weight.

-2. Calculate BMI.

-3. Assess for any medical conditions that would lead to exclusion of a subject from the study.
+2. Calculate BMI 3.
+Assess for any medical conditions that would lead to exclusion of a subject from the study.
+4. Document potential candidate's medication use (including over-the-counter medications, vitamins, and herbs), Fitzpatrick Skin Type, and ethnicity as well as any skin irregularities (e.g. moles, birth marks, scars, stretch marks, discoloration) at the intended treatment area.

-4. [REDACTED]

-- [REDACTED]

-- [REDACTED]

-5. Document medication use, Fitzpatrick Skin Type, and ethnicity.

-6. All female subjects of childbearing potential will be asked to take a pregnancy test (urine) prior to being treated.
+5. All female subjects of childbearing potential will be asked to take a pregnancy test (urine) prior to being treated.
 If the subject is pregnant, she will be excluded from participation.

-Female subjects of childbearing potential will be advised to avoid becoming pregnant during the study by using a medically accepted form of contraception if they are sexually active.
-If the subject becomes pregnant during the study, she will not be treated subsequently with the study device or be required to have follow-up photographs taken or any other efficacy assessment performed.
+Female subjects of childbearing potential will be advised to avoid becoming pregnant during the course of the study by using a medically accepted form of contraception if they are sexually active.
+If the subject becomes pregnant during the course of the study, she will not be treated subsequently with the study device or be required to have follow-up photographs taken or any other efficacy assessment performed.

-All subjects will be asked to maintain their weight by not making any major changes to their diet or exercise regimen during the study.
-Subjects who do not maintain their weight within 5% will continue in the study.
-However, if the weight change is more than 5% after the final treatment, the subjects' data will be excluded from the per-protocol data analysis.
+All subjects will be asked to maintain their weight by not making any major changes to their diet or exercise regimen during the course of the study.
+Subjects who do not maintain their weight within 5% will still continue in the study.
+However, if the weight change is more than 5% after the final treatment, the subjects' data will be excluded from the per protocol data analysis.
+All subjects will be asked to avoid sun tanning during the course of the study.